renpy/renpy/sphinx/source/android.rst

      save the game.
 If necessary, the save will be automatically loaded when the user returns to the game.

-`Menu`
-     Brings up the in-game menu, and returns to the game.

 `Back`
      Rolls back.